kgriffiths10/rn-expo-marketplace/form-components-guide.md

 - `radioLabelClassName`: string - Custom class name for radio button labels.
 - `activeRadioLabelClassName`: string - Custom class name for active radio button labels.
 - `icon`: boolean - Whether to show an icon on the selected option
+- `orientation`: "wrap" | "scroll" | "list"
+- `alignment`: "left" | "center" | "right" for the options when wrap or list orientation is set.

 ### Dropdown